Skip to cookies Skip to main content

 The Canadian Rockies are home to some of the world’s most beautiful lakes.
 With their vibrant colours and stunning surroundings, each lake offers something unique.

-If you’re thinking of exploring the lakes as part of a rail journey with Rocky Mountaineer and are wondering about the best time to visit the Canadian Rockies, we operate in spring, summer and fall.
+If you’re thinking of exploring the lakes as part of a rail journey and wondering about the best time to visit Banff, Lake Louise or Jasper, you’ll want to know that we only operate in spring, summer and fall.
 Each season offers a different but equally magical experience.
 In spring, the lakes are just beginning to thaw, creating a beautiful winter wonderland.
 You’ll see semi-frozen lakes set against the majestic snowy mountain peaks.
 In summer, the lakes take on the intense turquoise blue and green colours that they are famous for.
 In fall, the larch trees turn golden, lighting up the landscapes and lakes they surround.

 Whichever season you choose, you can be sure that you’ll discover scenes so spectacular that you’ll feel like you’ve stepped into a fairy-tale.
 From the world-famous Lake Louise in Banff National Park to the picturesque Emerald Lake in Yoho National Park, we’ve rounded up 10 of the prettiest lakes in the Canadian Rockies.